ethercis/deploy-n-scripts/distribution/README.md

 # Package the distribution in a single JAR

 This module is used to package the compilation results from ehrservice and vEhr into a single JAR file.
-The exception at this stage is that Marand's FLAT cannot be packaged.

 To produce a single jar, run: